google-marketing-solutions/agentic_dsta/implementation_guide.md

     ```

 2.  **Edit the configuration:**
-    Open `config.yaml` and fill in the values for your environment.
+    Open `config.yaml` and fill in the non-sensitive values for your environment, such as your `project_id`.
+You do **not** need to add any secret credentials to this file.
 A detailed explanation of each parameter is provided in the **Configuration Parameters** section below.

 ### Step 3: Run the Deployment Script